E2 Visa Lawyer

 The E-2 Treaty Investor visa exists for citizens of countries that maintain a treaty of commerce and navigation with the United States.
 It enables an individual to be admitted to the U.S. when investing a substantial amount of capital in a U.S. business.
-A major benefit of this classification is that it can be utilized by foreign nationals to establish and open a business in the States.
-In addition, certain employees of such a person or of a qualifying organization may also be eligible for this classification.
+A major benefit of this classification is that it can be utilized by foreign nationals to establish and open a business in the United States.
+In addition, certain employees of a qualifying organization may also be eligible for this classification.

 The first step in the application process is determining eligibility.
 To qualify for E-2 status, the treaty investor (whether a business or individual) must: